lix19937/snpe/README.md

 > Qualcomm® Neural Processing SDK is also referred to as Snapdragon Neural Processing Engine (SNPE) in the source code and documentation.

+> Qualcomm® AI Engine Direct is also referred to as Qualcomm Neural Network (QNN) in the source code and documentation.

 + nn sdk下载
 https://www.qualcomm.com/developer/software/neural-processing-sdk-for-ai